synthesized-io/sdk-on-gcp/README.md

 # Scaling

 This is a single-instance version of SDK Jupyter Notebook.
-It is not intended to be scaled up with its current configuration.
+It is not intended to be scaled out with its current configuration.

 # App metrics